Yasir284/Movieflix_Internship_project_FRONTEND/README.md

 # Movieflix app

-- This is a internship project.
-In this project I have made a **Movieflix App** with MERN, which reccomends you movies based on selected categories which contains movie streaming platform link, trailer, description, IMDb rating and you can add movies to your watch list.
+- This is an internship project.
+In this project, I have made a **Movieflix App** with MERN, which recommends movies based on selected categories.
+It contains the movie's streaming platform link, trailer, description, and IMDb rating and you can add movies to your watch list.

 - I have hosted this website on Netlify, please find the link below: